-Outcome measures: primary outcome measure is daily functioning using the Amsterdam instrumental Activities of Daily Living questionnaire (A-iADL-Q-SV).
+Outcome measures (for RCT and cohort): primary outcome measure is daily functioning using the Amsterdam instrumental Activities of Daily Living questionnaire (A-iADL-Q-SV).
 Secondary outcomes are measured using validated questionnaires for quality of life, costs, cognition, behavior and mood, caregiver burden and perseverance time, anxiety or dissatisfaction after diagnostic trajectory.
 Secondary outcomes derived from primary care electronic data are acute admissions, time to institutionalization, time to mortality, accuracy of the initial diagnosis and data on diagnostic and follow-up processes.
 Outcomes are measured every 6 months up to 30 months.

-Sample size/data analysis: with a minimal clinically important difference on the A-iADL-Q-SV of 6.3 points and a noninferiority margin of 50% ( $\alpha$ =0.025, $\beta$ =0.8), we need 2 x 125 participants, which will be increased to 2 x 147 to account for attrition.
-Primary analysis is performed according to the intention-to-treat principle, using linear regression analysis to compare A-iADL-Q-SV scores between both groups at 30 months.
+Sample size/data analysis: with a minimal clinically important difference on the A-iADL-Q-SV of 6.3 points and a non-inferiority margin of 60% (α =0.025, β =0.8), we need 2 x 79 participants in the RCT, which will be increased to 2 x 91 to account for attrition.
+Primary analysis is performed according to the intention-to-treat principle, using linear regression analysis to compare A-iADL-Q-SV scores between both groups at (24-)30 months.
 A per protocol analysis is performed as participants from the primary care arm may be referred during follow-up.
-Cost-effectiveness analysis: we will perform a cost-effectiveness analysis according to the Dutch manual for costing research.
-Outcome measures are quality-adjusted life years (QALYs), based on combining the Euro-QOL 5D (EQ5D-5L) utility scores with survival.
-To determine robust confidence intervals surrounding the Incremental Cost-Effectiveness Ratio, we will use (non)parametric bootstrapping.
-Volumes of care are determined using the Resource Utilization in Dementia (RUD) questionnaire at baseline, and every 6 months during follow-up.
+Cohort data are analyzed